 ABOUT THE INGREDIENTS:

 - RED ONION.
-I eat onions daily, and I don’t stress about what kind I use.
-I do like red in this dish though because red onions add color and have a mild flavor, which is why they’re used in many salads.
-For this salad, I chopped them finely because I wanted them to blend.
+We eat onions daily and don’t stress about which type.
+I like red in this dish because of its color and mild flavor.
+They were finely chopped in this salad because we wanted them to blend nicely.

 - KALAMATA OLIVES.
-You could use black olives, but I always elect Kalamata olives over black or green.
+You could use black olives, but I always select Kalamata olives over black or green.
 (We won’t go into the many types of olives.
-I try to stick to accessible ingredients, so anyone can make the recipes shared here.)
-I especially like the saltier bite of the kalamata olive.
+I try to stick to accessible ingredients, so anyone can make recipes shared here.)
+I especially like the saltier bite of the Kalamata olive.

 - SUN-DRIED TOMATOES.
 I used sun-dried tomatoes packed in oil for this recipe.
-Apparently, they’re softer and easier to blend into recipes.
-I’ve never found them easy to chop (at least compared to other veggies), but they sure are delicious!!!
+I’ve never found them easy to chop, but they sure are delicious!!!
 As with anything in a can, jar, box, or bag, READ the ingredients; you want to know what else is in the jar with your sun-dried tomatoes.

 - AVOCADOS.
-I love the nutritional benefits of avocados, especially their high potassium content and healthy fat profile, but in this dish, the flavor is key!!!
+Yum…one of my favorite foods!
+Potassium galore, healthy fats, and a magically flavor.
+The avocado spread in this love the nutritional benefits of avocados, especially their high potassium content and healthy fat profile, but in this dish, the flavor is key!!!
 The avocado spread took it from “good” to “great” on my scale.

 - AVOCADO OIL.
 You could use olive oil, but I’m a fan of avocado oil’s mild flavor.

 - LEMON JUICE.
 I’ll always use freshly squeezed lemon juice versus bottled.
 1) We always have lemons.
 2) It’s almost just as fast to squeeze them.
 3) Some bottles of juice may have preservatives in them.